akson-ai/akson/README.md

 - 🌐 **Modern Interface**: Access your assistants through a beautiful React-based web interface or command-line tool.

+- 🤖 **Multiple Interfaces**: Interact with your assistants through various channels:
+  - Web interface for desktop users
+  - CLI for terminal users
+  - Telegram bot for mobile users

 - 🔌 **API Integration**: Seamlessly integrate assistants into your applications through our API.

 ## What You Can Do